 This unmatched success, which is the standard for collegiate programs nationally, was recognized with Auriemma's induction into both the Naismith Memorial Basketball Hall of Fame (Springfield, Massachusetts) and the Women Basketball Hall of Fame (Knoxville, Tennessee) in 2006.

 In addition, Auriemma recently finished a successful eight-year term as the head coach of the U.S. National Team, which won the gold medal at the 2012 Olympic Games in London and the 2016 Games in Rio.
 Auriemma's squad included six former Huskies and posted a spotless 16-0 record en route to the gold medals.
 Auriemma also led Team USA to gold at each of the last two FIBA World Championships.

-He is the first coach in women's basketball history to guide a team to five consecutive Final Four appearances on two separate occasions and the current run of ten-consecutive Final Four appearances is also a record.
-Auriemma is an eight-time national coach-of-the-year and has been named the Conference coach-of-the-year 13 times.
+He is the first coach in women's basketball history to guide a team to five consecutive Final Four appearances on two separate occasions and a run of 12 consecutive Final Four appearances is also a record.
+Auriemma is an eight-time national coach-of-the-year and has been named the Conference coach-of-the-year 15 times.
 In all Auriemma has garnered a combined total of 27 National Coach of the Year honors.

 Auriemma is a 1981 graduate of West Chester with a B.A. in political science.
 He resides in Manchester, Connecticut, with his wife Kathy.
 They have three children and three grandchildren.

 For speaker-related inquiries, email firstname.lastname@example.org, or send us a message using the form below.

 EU and Switzerland Consent Processing and Data Transfer

 If you are a resident of a member state of the European Economic Area (including the European Union) and Switzerland Click Here

 The foregoing consent is given notwithstanding any other lawful basis for the processing or transfer of Personal Information or Other Information.